 How to Keep Your Location on Life360 in One Place

 As a GPS and location tracking app, Life360 is not designed to stay in one place.
 It tracks your every move and provides accurate data on where, when, and how fast you’re moving.
-But there are times when you just want to go off-grid and hide your whereabouts from the rest of the circle.
+Regardless, there are times when you want to go off-grid and hide your whereabouts from the rest of the circle.

-Fortunately, iPhone users can turn the cellular data off from the settings for the Life360 application while Android users will have to use other methods.
+Fortunately, iPhone users can turn the cellular data off from the settings for the Life360 application, while Android users will have to use other methods.

 This feature, for example, is accessible via the Settings app on an iPhone and Android.
 Tap the Settings app, navigate down to Life360, and enter the menu.
 Hit the button next to Background App Refresh to toggle it off.
 This way, you’re 100% certain that the location won’t update when Wi-Fi is off.

-Android also offers a battery-saving feature for many models.
-Tap on ‘Device Care’ and turn the Life360 Background app refresh off under the Battery settings.
+- Tap on Device Care and turn the Life360 Background app refresh off under the Battery settings.

 Disabling the motion and location tracking should be enough to keep you in one place.
 It means you don’t need to turn off Wi-Fi and cellular for the trick to work.
 However, it’s still advisable to toggle off Background App Refresh.

-What’s more, you can set the Location to “Ask Next Time” and the app will introduce a pop-up before it starts tracking you.
-Mind you, this has been tested on an iPhone and the feature’s name might be different on Android.
+What’s more, you can set the Location to Ask Next Time, and the app will introduce a pop-up before it starts tracking you.
+This process was tested on an iPhone, but the feature’s name might be different on Android.

 Both Android and iPhone users have low-power mode options.
-Android users can choose between, High Performance, Optimized, Medium, and Maximum power saving options.
+Android users can choose between High Performance, Optimized, Medium, and Maximum power-saving options.

-Rather than keeping you in one place, this prevents the app from tracking your movement, speed, as well as location.
-This might work great if you want to go for a short drive, but other members of your circle will know you’ve disabled Drive Detection.
+- Rather than keeping you in one place, this prevents the app from tracking your movement, speed, as well as location.
+This option might work great if you want to go for a short drive, but other members of your circle will know you’ve disabled Drive Detection.

-There’s also an option to disable Location Sharing, just tap on it within the Settings Menu and toggle off the button.
+- There’s also an option to disable Location Sharing; tap on it within the Settings Menu and toggle off the button.
 If you belong to a few different circles, you need to repeat this for each one.
-Again, the map shows your last location and there’s a “Location Sharing Paused” message.
+Again, the map shows your last location, and there’s a Location Sharing Paused message.